zvanderbosch/phot2lc/docs/source/introduction.rst

 Currently Supported Telescopes
 ------------------------------

-In addition to loading in outputs from photometric pipelines, **phot2lc** also loads in one or more of the actual images (FITS, ucm, or hcm format), both for display purposes and to grab some key header information such as OBSERVER, FILTER, DATE-OBS, TIME-OBS, etc. For different telescopes and instruments, the keywords may have slightly different names or the timestamps may have different formats, so phot2lc needs to be properly configured to read the data.
+In addition to loading in outputs from photometric pipelines, **phot2lc** also loads in one or more of the actual images (FITS, ucm, or hcm format), both for display purposes and to grab some key header information such as observer name, filter name, exposure time, observation timestamps, etc. For different telescopes and instruments, the header keywords may have different names or the timestamps may have different formats, so **phot2lc** needs to be properly configured to read the data.

 Data from the following telescopes/instruments are currently supported: